vytronics/vytronics.hmi/README.md

 [Click here for live demo!]

 ---
-Vytronics.HMI is donated to the community by the author, Chuck Weissman, founder of [www.vytronics.com], to enable and encourage the deployment of Internet-Enabled supervisory and control for everything from consumer appliances to factory automation in the support of the founder's vision:

-> ... to reduce every man and woman's carbon footprint through the elimination of unnecessary energy consumption in the performance of tasks that can be securely and effectively accomplished remotely.

----

 Vytronics.HMI aims to be the world's fastest growing and most popular Open-Source SCADA/HMI.
 It is the first and (at the time of initial publishing) the only system that supports all of the following capabilities:
 - Use Javascript, the world's most popular programming language, for client and server side scripting to make the easy things easy and the hard things possible.